 While our English word "remarks" comes very close to the same meaning as rhema, the problem is logos, which is used much more frequently.
 The English word most directly descended from it, "logic," doesn't really work.
 That word has become too closely associated with reasoning, especially formal reasoning.

 The common meaning of logos in Greek as "explanation," works well in most contexts in which Jesus uses it.
 However, in a few verses, specifically Matthew 12:36 above, and especially Matthew 18:23 and Matthew 25:19, Jesus clearly uses it in the sense of more in the sense of "accounting" since the context is numerical amounts, but "explanation" still works.
-Its meaning as "discussion," doesn't work, because most of what Christ uses as "word" to refer to is not a "discussion" in the sense that there are two sides.
+Its meaning as "discussion," doesn't work, because most of what Jesus uses as "word" to refer to is not a "discussion" in the sense that there are two sides.
+This is why "message" works better.
 (If you look at the quotes with "word" in them, on the right side of them you will see that Jesus used the word logos in a way that clearly meant what he was explaining, or, more precisely, what he was given by the Father to explain, not general topics of this discussion.)

 In English, we have a couple of other options that are not typically used in NT translation.
 The word "teaching" and especially the word, "lessons," both work well.
 Both capture the basic idea of the logos as an "explanation," that is, the logic of something.
 The word "lessons" seems to fit well in the modern vernacular because it is used more generally that "teachings."
 While teachings come from a teacher, lessons come from life, mistakes, and God as well as a teacher.
 Jesus uses logos in all of these ways.